 Then, when GA4 features are further along, you’ll be ready to make the move.

 Whether you’re using Universal or GA4, we have to ask, are you getting the data you need from your dashboard?
 And by that, you know we mean revenue.
 B2B marketers or those dealing with offline conversions often struggle to get the right data in place.

-Now, let’s go through the major differences between Universal Analytics and Google Analytics 4 so you can make the decision for yourself.
+Now, let’s go through the major differences between Universal Analytics and Google Analytics 4 so you can see what you need to prepare for.

 At first glance, the differences between Universal Analytics and Google Analytics 4 seem enormous as the reporting interfaces are very different.